-Aside from his established career as an opera singer, John Savournin has created productions both as Artistic Director of Charles Court Opera, and as a freelance director, devisor, and writer, working primarily in Opera and Musical Theatre.
+Nominated in the RISING TALENT category at the 2022 International Opera Awards, John Savournin has created productions both as Artistic Director of Charles Court Opera, and as a freelance director, devisor, and writer, working primarily in Opera and Musical Theatre.

-As the Education Manager for the Concordia Foundation, he has written and directed original musical works for performances linked to and involving schools in London, including their most recent project The Man in the Moon – there’s no Planet B?, which focussed on climate change and recycling.
+As the Education Manager for the Concordia Foundation, he has written and directed original musical works for performances linked to and involving schools in London, including their most recent project The Man in the Moon – there’s no Planet B? which focussed on climate change and recycling.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 Rumpelstiltskin / Charles Court Opera at Park Theatre 2022